 Did you know that iodine deficiency is one of the most common nutrient deficiencies in the world?
 It’s true!
 According to the WHO, iodine deficiency affects 72 percent of the world’s population.
 Of course, you wouldn’t know it if you were relying on the mainstream media.

 Every tissue in the body uses iodine so it is essential that we continue to get some in the system.
 Unfortunately, our bodies don’t make iodine and there is increasing evidence that low iodine in the body is related to numerous diseases such as cancer.
-Symptoms of deficiency include goiter, an increased heart rate, shortness of breath or even weight gain.
+Symptoms of deficiency include goiter, an increased heart rate, shortness of breath, or even weight gain.
 These are just a few symptoms though.

-The risks associated with iodine deficiency is one of the reasons why companies add iodine to the salt supply.
+The risks associated with iodine deficiency are one of the reasons why companies add iodine to the salt supply.
 In fact, it was this practice that would later be credited with increases in intellect.
 Unfortunately, somewhere along the line, people began to follow the dumb advice of avoiding salt and the results speak for themselves.

 Consuming more iodized salt doesn’t fix the problem though.
 In order to get the amount of iodine you really need from it, you would have to consume dangerous amounts of salt.
 So it’s probably not best to rely on salt for your iodine.
 Instead, try getting your iodine from fish or seaweed.
 If you need to supplement iodine, you can do that too.
 I really like Lugol’s iodine but kelp pills work great as well.
 That being said, there are potentially serious risks from taking too much iodine as well.
-So just don’t over do it.
+So just don’t overdo it.

 Dealing with general weakness, loss of appetite, constipation, numbness or tingling in the arms and legs, difficulty maintaining balance, and shortness of breath?
 Or maybe you have brain fog, memory loss, depression, anxiety, confusion, disorientation, hallucinations, and schizophrenia.
 If you are dealing with any of these… you may have a B12 deficiency.